 Ditch store-bought cleaners!
 This homemade furniture polish, wood polish and dusting spray is easy to make, affordable and super effective.
-It’s made with vinegar, olive oil, Castile soap and essential oils to safely clean your home.
+It’s made with vinegar, olive oil, Castile soap plus essential oils to safely clean your home.
 And all for just $3.14 a bottle!

 We're back with another DIY Natural Cleaning Recipe!

-Of course, I'm not recommending you actually eat this cleaner (come on, people!), but doesn't it make you feel good to know that it's so safe you could actually serve it to your family for dinner?!
+Of course, I'm not recommending you actually eat this wood cleaner spray (come on, people!), but doesn't it make you feel good to know that it's so safe you could actually serve it to your family for dinner?!

-Why make your own homemade furniture polish?
+Why make your own homemade furniture and wood polish?

 Okay, if you've been following along for a while, you surely know by now why you should make your own cleaning products.